Carter A. Korey

 Michele D. Dougherty is a seasoned litigator with significant experience representing individuals and businesses in commercial litigation, including breaches of contract, breaches of fiduciary duty, and shareholder disputes, as well as tort claims, fraud, and title issues.
 Ms. Dougherty spent several years representing large corporate clients in the consumer financial services sector in Illinois circuit and appellate courts and in federal court, and advising on various developments in the law, from federal and state regulations to local general administrative orders.

 Ms. Dougherty received a Bachelor of Science from the University of Michigan and a Juris Doctor from Loyola University Chicago School of Law.
 Ms. Dougherty is admitted to practice law in the State of Illinois, and is a member of the general bar for the United States District Court for the Northern District of Illinois.
 She is a member of the Illinois State Bar Association and the Women’s Bar Association of Illinois.

 Rachael D. Crim

-Rachael D. Crim is an associate attorney with a primary focus on workers’ compensation defense matters.
+Rachael D. Crim is a partner attorney with a primary focus on workers’ compensation defense matters.
 She appears at various Northern California WCABs and represents defendants in all workers’ compensation claims including catastrophic injuries, Serious and Willful allegations and Labor Code 132a violations.